 How can I get involved'

-If you have a disability and would like to get involved in Cycling, please contact Mr Neil Smith (contact at bottom of the page) who will be pleased to assist you with your goals.
+If you have a disability and would like to get involved in Cycling, please contact Shelley Jones (contact at bottom of the page) who will be pleased to assist you with your goals.

 Welsh Cycling is keen to increase its membership of Welsh cyclists on all British Cycling programmes, and will seek to support any cyclist who has the potential to succeed on an International stage.